When I was taught soccer as a kid, there was one big mantra:

 A good way to pass a ball is to use inside of the foot.
 I let them do this, but also tell them to do it in every other way possible.
 They have to use the outer part of their foot.
 They have to use the back of their foot.
 They have to use the bottom of their foot.
 They even have to pass the ball with their shin.

 This way they learn to control the ball and pass it cleanly much quicker.
 They are immediately exposed to the differences between correct and inferior techniques.
 That’s why it’s called differential learning.
 The kids learn to adapt and find their own style.
-Most importantly, the brain doesn’t gets bored and keeps learning and learning.
+Most importantly, the brain doesn’t get bored and keeps learning and learning.

 This method is surprisingly new.
-It was first put forward in 1999 by the German sport scientist Wolfgang Schöllhorn.
+It was first put forward in 1999 by the German sports scientist Wolfgang Schöllhorn.
 However, it became popular quickly, at least in the soccer world.
 For example, the former coach of Borussia Dortmund, Thomas Tuchel, used it with great success.
 In addition to such anecdotal evidence there is serious research going on and so far, the data looks convincing.

 So ist differential learning limited to sports?

 Absolutely not.
 It’s easy to imagine how the same basic idea could be applied in other fields.
 However, I don’t know any examples where differential learning is currently used outside of the soccer world.
 This means we need to get creative.

 My field is physics, so I will use it as an example.
 Let’s say we want to teach quantum mechanics.

 The thing is if you pick up any textbook on quantum mechanics, all you find is the standard story, repeated over and over again.
 I recently helped a friend who was preparing for her final exam and was shocked when I saw again how similar all the textbooks are.
 What you’ll never find in these textbooks is disagreement or discussions of alternatives.
 However, this would be exactly what we need to make differential learning of quantum mechanics possible.